amromics/amrviz/README.md

 cd ../../
 ```

-The following command will run that 89 samples through the pipeline, and import the results
+The following command will run those 89 samples through the pipeline, and import the results
 to the web-app for visualization:

 ```bash
 ./amrviz.py pa -t 8 -m 15 -c KpMDR89 -i examples/Kp89/config_Kp89.tsv --work-dir data/work --webapp-dir web-app  -n "Collection of 89 MDR clinical Kp in Kathmandu"
 ```

+## Via docker

+### Installation

+We provide a docker container, namely `amrpmics/amrviz` for AMRViz application.
+To use AMRViz docker, make sure that docker is installed on your system.

+For docker, installation only requires checking out the github AMRViz repository and changing to the root
+directory for the repository following step 1 and 2 in installation via conda.

-### Usage with docker
+### Usage

-For using docker, please replace the command `./amrviz.py` by
+Usage with docker is the same as usage with conda except that for docker, please replace the command `./amrviz.py` for conda with
 `docker run -v ``pwd``:/misc/amrviz --publish 3000:3000 amrviz amrviz.py`.
 For example

 To start the web-server